 Born in Brussels, Belgium, 1966

 Rivieren transforms raw materials, such as tubular steel, iron beams and barrels through rigorous steel crafting techniques to produce large-scale outdoor sculptures.
-These structures contradict the solid and rigid function of the initial object and reveal a completely new shape, form and purpose for what was once deemed as disposable and forgotten.
-This means of creative recycling by finding leftover or disused materials is the premise of his environmentally conscious practice, sustained by the influx of construction that has come to define Dubai’s skyline.
+These structures contradict the solid and rigid function of the initial material and reveal a completely new shape, form and purpose for what was once deemed as disposable and forgotten.

-Arnaud Rivieren exhibited in solo and group exhibition at B21 Gallery (2006 and 2008), Dubai; Gallery Leila Heller (2009), New York, LKFF (2011), Brussels and La Galerie Nationale (2014 and 2017).
+Arnaud Rivieren exhibited in solo and group exhibitions at B21 Gallery (2006 and 2008), Dubai; Gallery Leila Heller (2009), New York, LKFF (2011), Brussels and La Galerie Nationale (2014 and 2017), Dubai.
 In 2012, his installation Paper Plane was presented in the heart of Brussels and at Parc Egmont as part of Art Brussels’s Art in the City programme.
 His works were exhibited in the Belgian Pavilion during Shanghai World Expo in 2010 and he has participated in the first two editions of Bastakiya Art fair (now Sikka Art Fair).
-He has participated in two group shows at Gallery Isabelle van den Eynde, White Cube...Literally curated by Amanda Abu Khalil in 2016 and Good Printing curated by Yasmina Reggad in 2017.
-Collections and public acquisitions: TDIC Culture (UAE), Masdar (UAE), Fondation Herpain (Brussels) , Randolf Hearst Collection (USA)
+He has participated in group shows at Gallery Isabelle van den Eynde curated by Amanda Abu Khalil in 2016 and curated by Yasmina Reggad in 2017.
+Collections and public acquisitions include TDIC Culture (UAE), Masdar (UAE), Fondation Herpain (Brussels) and the Randolf Hearst Collection (USA).